 This Act is designed to facilitate and in some ways regulate awards of punitive damages in the civil justice system.
 In order to do this, a distinction must be drawn between compensatory damages and punitive damages, even though there is some overlap in the purposes served by these two types of damages.
-Compensatory damages, in addition to providing reparations to a tort victim, serve to admonish the tortfeasor, as well as others, not to repeat the wrongful conduct in question.
+Compensatory damages, in addition to providing reparation to a tort victim, serve to admonish the tortfeasor, as well as others, not to repeat the wrongful conduct in question.
 In this sense, compensatory damages not only punish a tortfeasor for his or her wrongful conduct, but they also act as a warning or deterrent.
 However, punitive damages, in the sense used in this Act, are those damages that serve only to punish or deter.
 To the extent that damages serve to compensate or provide restitution to a tort victim, they are not considered to be punitive damages under this Act.

-Compensatory damages is defined to include awards of nominal damages, but this does not dictate whether an award of punitive damages may be assessed in the jurisdiction.
+Compensatory damages is defined to include awards of nominal damages.
+The Model Act, however, takes no position on whether an award of punitive damages may be assessed in a situation where an award of nominal damages is made.
 The definition merely excludes nominal damages from being classified as a type of punitive damages unless such an award would only serve to punish or deter.
-If there is only an award of a nominal amount of money because a claimant is not able to prove the type of harm for which some economic measure would suffice to compensate the claimant, one would have to consult other law in the enacting jurisdiction to determine whether such an award would support an additional award of punitive damages.
+If there is only an award of a nominal amount of money because there is no economic measure that suffices to compensate the claimant, one would have to consult other law in the enacting jurisdiction to determine whether such an award would support an additional award of punitive damages.
+For example, an award of nominal damages may be justified in a trespass to land or an offensive battery case where there is no demonstrable physical or economic harm.
+In either of these cases, the Act is neutral on the issue of whether punitive damages may be awarded in an enacting State.

 The Act does not dictate to a particular jurisdiction that would enact it how to determine which damages are purely for punitive purposes and which serve to compensate or provide restitution.
 The resolution of that issue is left to existing law and future developments in the enacting jurisdiction.
 SECTION 2.
 CIVIL CLAIM FOR PUNITIVE DAMAGES.
-This [Act]

-applies to all civil actions in which punitive damages may be awarded under the law of this State.
+This [Act] applies to all civil actions in which punitive damages may be awarded under the law of this State.

 This Act does not authorize awards of punitive damages in any State that enacts it, but merely prescribes requirements for assessing, reviewing, and otherwise fine-tuning the law already in existence under which punitive awards may be made.
 For example, one would have to look to the existing state law to determine if a punitive award is available in a breach of contract situation as compared to tort.
 The same would be true as to the issue of whether a punitive award may be assessed against a governmental entity.
 In short, the Act does not speak to the types of situations in which a punitive damage award may be made.
+See also Section 5(a)(1).